 The Origin of Turbo Sliders Unlimited

-By Antti Mannisto, the main developer, in March 2022 before the Early Access
+By Antti Mannisto, the main developer

 Early influences

 Multiplayer racing has always had a special place in my heart.
-I enjoyed many early racing games, but especially notable for their multiplayer capabilities were games like Pitstop II and Super Offroad, and later Super Cars II.
+I enjoyed many early racing games, but especially notable for their multiplayer capabilities were games like Pitstop II and Super Offroad, and later Super Cars II

 However, the most influential game was a Finnish shareware top-down racing game Slicks ‘n’ Slide by Timo Kauppinen.
 It allowed four players to play together sharing the same keyboard, resulting in hectic races between friends sitting next to each other - and often arguing about whose finger it was that pressed the brake…